 Hydrate, Hydrate, Hydrate

-Turn to good ole H2O or coconut water to replenish your electrolytes, or follow Glassman's recipe and make yourself a DIY sports drink by mixing water, fresh squeezed juice, a pinch of sea salt, and honey.
+"Some of your headache-y, weak, nausea symptoms are caused by dehydration, so you can help alleviate them by throwing back more fluids," Glassman says.
+Drink H2O or coconut water, which can help replenish your electrolytes since it's high in the electrolyte potassium.
+Or follow Glassman's recipe and make yourself a DIY sports drink by mixing water, freshly squeezed juice, a pinch of sea salt, and honey.

-Add a Banana to Breakfast
+Add a Banana to Your Breakfast

-"They are high in the electrolyte potassium and are also a good idea if you're suffering from an upset stomach.
-A coconut water banana smoothie is a good way to wake up post partying," she noted.
+"[Bananas] are high in the electrolyte potassium and are also a good idea if you're suffering from an upset stomach," Glassman says, because bananas are easy to digest for most people.
+Double down on this hangover remedy by blending a banana with an electrolyte beverage.
+"A coconut water and banana smoothie is a good way to wake up post partying," she says.

-Pass on Hair of the Dog
+Pass on the Hair of the Dog Drink

 You've likely heard that Hair of the Dog — aka drinking more alcohol the next day to curb your hangover — is the ultimate hangover remedy.
 Sadly, it's too good to be true.